czeglediptr/100-days-of-code/log.md

 **Thoughts:** : It was a great thing that Tim explained the difference between reference types and value types.
 Today the challenge went well and I could solve it easily and my mood is still "up".

 **Link to work:** N/A

+### Day 4: April 16, 2020

+**Today's Progress**: Solved the ReverseArray Challenge in Tim's Java Masterclass and learned about ArrayLists.

+**Thoughts:** : I could solve the reverseArray challenge easily and it got me some confidence.
+Also I got some refresh about ArrayList.
+I used them last year in MOOC Java course.

+**Link to work:** N/A